Full Formatting Service

 Extended Services (costs determined by time taken):

 The prices shown for the various items below are indicative only.
-They are based on the typical time taken, but each thesis is unique so actual prices may vary above and below these amounts.
+They are based on the typical time taken, charged at my standard hourly rate of $150/hr.
+Given that every thesis is unique, actual prices may vary above and below these amounts.

 Complex Tables